Birnaucle History, Family Crest & Coats of Arms

 Early History of the Birnaucle family

-Another 429 words (31 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Birnaucle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Birnaucle research.
+Another 215 words (15 lines of text) covering the years 1086, 1273, 1344, 1500 and 1545 are included under the topic Early Birnaucle History in all our PDF Extended History products and printed products wherever possible.